DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/dispatchEvent.md

 });
 ```

-You can explicitly tell testCafe which constructor to use.
+You can tell TestCafe which constructor to use.
 See [Explicit Constructor Assignment](#explicit-constructor-assignment).

 ## Options